SignPath/website/docs/documentation/signing-code.md

 * Uploading an artifact on the web interface
 * Integrating a call to SignPath in your build process
-* Re-submitting an existing signing request
+* Resubmitting an existing signing request

 ## Direct upload